 - 1. System of Wages Boards.-Wages Boards are appointed upon the application of either employers or employes.
-The grounds usually alleged by the former are that their business is hampered by "unfair" competitors, who pay only a sweating wage; by the latter, that they are sweated or are entitled to a consideration of their wages, by reason of the prosperity of the trade in which they are engaged. - 2.
-Wages Boards.-There were at the end of 1907 fifty-one special Boards in existence in Victoria and eight in South Australia.
+The grounds usually alleged by the former are that their business is hampered by "unfair" competitors, who pay only a sweating wage; by the latter, that they are sweated, or are entitled to an increase in their wages, by reason of the prosperity of the trade in which they are engaged. - 2.
+Wages Boards.-There were at the end of 1908 fifty-one special Boards in existence in Victoria and eight in South Australia.
 Some of the Boards, however, of then recent appointment, had not made any determination.
 The following table shews the position of trades in relation to the Boards:-

 Total Number of Distinct Trades carried on in Registered Factories.
 Total Trades under Boards.
-Total Factories Regist'r'd Total Empl'yés under Wages Boards.
+Total Factories Regist'r'd Total Employés Total Empl'yés under Wages Boards.
 Percentage under Boards.
 Number of Determin- ations.
-Victoria ••• 152 51 5,003 71,968 56,994 80% 48 S. Australia 78 24 1,557 20,895 5,496 26% 10
+Victoria 162 Queensland† 56 South Australia 74 59 5,143 76,210 67,000 88% 49 29 1,887 22,152 No record 23 24 1,534 16,282 10,098 62% 20

-WAGES BOARDS, 1907.
+WAGES BOARDS, 1908.

-The following table shews for Victoria the number of convictions for disobedience to determinations of Boards (not including overtime working):-
+In Victoria there were in 1907 forty-three convictions for disobedience to determinations of Wages Boards (not including overtime working), and twenty-five in 1908.